Contact lenses offer some significant advantages over spectacles because they fit on the eye.

 Contact lenses are ideal for most sports because they provide vision correction without the risk of falling off, steaming up or breaking.
 They are unaffected by rain and are ideal for physical contact sports.

+Daily disposable soft contact lenses can be worn on an occasional basis, for instance, once a week, or more often if you wish.
 If you are a keen sports enthusiast but you find your vision is causing you a problem come and see us for a contact lens trial.

-Enderbys for more information about contact lenses and contact lens trials.
+Contact us for more information about contact lenses and contact lens trials.